sprky0/extended-dtmf/README.md

 - `-i FILE`: Specify input file (default: standard input)
 - `-o FILE`: Specify output file (default: standard output)
+- `-t TEXT`: Provide input text directly as a command-line argument
 - `-v`: Enable verbose output (shows progress and debugging information)
 - `-s`: Enable streaming mode (decode only - processes input in real-time)

+Note: The `-t` and `-i` options are mutually exclusive - you can only use one input source at a time.

 ### Examples